25prabhu10/notes/docs/Concepts/AWS/AWS_RDS.md

 - Aurora is a proprietary technology from AWS (not open sourced)
 - Postgres and MySQL are both supported as Aurora DB (that means your drivers will work as if Aurora was a Postgres or MySQL database)
 - Aurora is "AWS cloud optimized" and claims 5x performance improvement over MySQL on RDS, over 3x the performance of Postgres on RDS
-- Aurora storage automatically grows in increments of 10GB, up to 64 TB.
+- Aurora storage automatically grows in increments of 10GB, up to 64 TB
 - Aurora can have 15 replicas while MySQL has 5, and the replication process is faster (sub 10 ms replica lag)
 - Failover in Aurora is instantaneous.
-It's HA (High Availability) native.
+It's HA (High Availability) native
 - Aurora costs more than RDS (20% more) - but is more efficient

 ### Aurora High Availability and Read Scaling